-Natural-origin average escapement from 1999-2017 is above the rebuilding thresholds for eight populations (Upper Skagit moderately-early, Lower Sauk moderately-early, Upper Sauk early, Suiattle very early, Upper Cascade moderately-early, North Fork Stillaguamish early, Skykomish late, and Snoqualmie late), below the critical threshold for the South Fork Stillaguamish moderately-early, and in between for the Lower Skagit population (Table 3).
-Observed productivity from 1999-2017 is 1.1 or more for all but the North Fork Stillaguamish population (Table 3) while longer term trends (1990-2015) indicate declining trends in recruitment for the six of the 10 populations (Upper Skagit, Lower Sauk, Lower Skagit, Stillaguamish and Snoqualmie) (Table 4).
+Natural-origin average escapement from 1999-2018 is above the rebuilding thresholds for seven populations (Upper Skagit moderately-early, Lower Sauk moderately-early, Upper Sauk early, Suiattle very early, Upper Cascade moderately-early, Skykomish late, and Snoqualmie late), below the critical threshold for the South Fork Stillaguamish moderately-early, and in between for the NF Stillaguamish and Lower Skagit populations (Table 3).
+Observed productivity from 1999-2015 broods is 1.1 or more for all but the North Fork and South Fork Stillaguamish populations (Table 3) while longer term trends (1990-2015) indicate declining growth in recruitment for the six of the 10 populations (Upper Skagit, Lower Sauk, Lower Skagit, NF and SF Stillaguamish and Snoqualmie) (Table 4).
 With the exception of the South Fork Stillaguamish, long term trends in total natural escapement are stable or increasing.
-Growth rates for natural-origin escapements are increasing for five of the 10 populations and all but the Suiattle are equal-to or higher than the growth rate for recruitment (Table 4).
+Growth rates for natural-origin escapements are stable or increasing for seven of the 10 populations and all but the Suiattle are equal-to or higher than the growth rate for recruitment (Table 4).
 This indicates that sufficient fish are escaping the fisheries to maintain or increase the number of spawners from the parent generation; providing some stabilizing influence for abundance and reducing demographic risks.
 The critical abundance status and declining escapement and growth trends for the South Fork Stillaguamish population indicate additional concern for this population.

-Average observed exploitation rates for the populations in the Whidbey/Main Basin region, during 2009-2016, ranged between 19 and 45 percent (total) and 7 to 26 percent (SUS)(Table 12).
+Average observed exploitation rates for the populations in the Whidbey/Main Basin region, during 2009-2016, ranged between 19 and 45 percent (total) and 7 to 26 percent (SUS) (Table 13).
 Between 50 and 64 percent of this harvest occurred in Alaska and Canadian fisheries.
-Under the proposed actions, total exploitation rates for six populations (Upper Skagit, , Lower Sauk, Upper Cascade, NF Stillaguamish, Skykomish, and Snoqualmie) are below their RERs (Table 19 and Table 21).
-One population (Suiattle) is expected to exceed its RER by 0.1%.
-Therefore, NMFS considers the proposed actions to present a low risk to these 7 populations. three populations (Upper Sauk, Lower Skagit, and South Fork Stillaguamish) are anticipated to exceed their RERs by a small (0.7%) to substantial (8.1%) amount.
-The exploitation rates in 2019 Puget Sound fisheries are expected to be relatively low across the four management units (5%-20%) (Table 21).
-All populations in the region except the Snoqualmie, North and South Fork Stillaguamish are expected to exceed both their critical thresholds and rebuilding thresholds (Table 21) in 2019.
-For the North and South Fork Stillaguamish, if the proposed actions were not to occur in 2019, we estimate that an additional 2 natural-origin spawners would return to the South Fork and 12 natural-origin spawners would return to the North Fork, which would not provide substantive benefits by providing sufficient additional spawners to significantly change the status or trends of the population from what would occur without the fisheries.
+Under the proposed action, total exploitation rates for five populations (Suiattle, Lower Sauk, Upper Sauk, Upper Cascade, NF Stillaguamish) are expected to be below their RERs in 2020 (Table 21 and Table 23).
+Exploitation rates on five populations (Upper Skagit, Lower Skagit, Skykomish, and Snoqualmie, and SF Stillaguamish) are expected to exceed their RERs in 2020.
+NMFS considers the proposed actions to present a low risk to the five populations for which exploitation rates would not exceed their RERs.
+Exploitation rates in 2020 for five populations (Upper Skagit, Lower Skagit, Skykomish, Snoqualmie, and SF Stillaguamish) are anticipated to exceed their RERs by a small (1.1 percentage point) to substantial (12 percentage points) amount.
+The exploitation rates in 2020 Puget Sound fisheries are expected to be relatively low across the four Whidbey/Main Basin management units (6%-23%) (Table 23).
+All populations in the region except the North and South Fork Stillaguamish are expected to exceed their critical thresholds.
+Seven of the 10 populations will also exceed their rebuilding thresholds (Table 23) in 2020.
+For the North and South Fork Stillaguamish, if the proposed actions were not to occur in 2020, we estimate that an additional 3 natural-origin spawners would return to the South Fork and an additional 14 natural-origin spawners would return to the North Fork, which would not provide sufficient additional natural-origin spawners to significantly change the status or trends of the population from what would occur without the fisheries.
+Additionally, the two supplementation hatchery programs in the Stillaguamish watershed are expected to escape an additional 540 adult fish to augment the North Fork and South Fork spawning populations, reducing any short-term risk for these populations.